polemon/fss/README.md

 The reason for that being, that it's the only one that I have.
 I may acquire the other products, though.
 It seems pretty much all of these devices use the same chip, so it should work at least similarly.

+Even though they're all identify themselves as "FootSwitch", many of these products obviously aren't meant to be operated with feet.
+Either that, or the small six-button remote control is for people with very small feet.

 ## Dependencies
 * Python 3.4 or higher
 * hidapi